Skip to main content

 6. Get A No-Fee Bank Account

 If you don’t pay close attention to where your money’s going, life can feel like death by a thousand fees.
 Bank accounts are no exception.
-You’d be amazed how many banks have monthly fees on checking accounts.
+You’d be amazed at how many banks have monthly fees on checking accounts.
 Having a checking account is pretty much a necessity, so why should you have to pay a bank just to access your money?
 Fortunately, you don’t need to.
-Many banks offer student plans that waive fees and there are quite a few that offer no-fee checking accounts as standard.
+Many banks offer student plans that waive fees, and there are quite a few that offer no-fee checking accounts as standard.

 While you’re at it, open a savings account too.
 The idea of saving money may seem laughable to many students who are struggling to get by.
 However, it’s never too early to start putting money away for the future.
 It’s recommended you save 10% of whatever you earn each month to help build an emergency fund.
 If that’s too much, don’t worry; just save whatever you can afford.
 Even two or three percent is better than nothing.